 Hong Kong, a densely populated city, is an epicentre for pandemic influenza emergence.
 The city provides an ideal location to study influenza ecology, transmission, public health interventions, and other emerging viral pathogens, for example the Middle East respiratory syndrome (MERS) coronavirus.
 Our integrated multidisciplinary research programme includes internationally recognised expertise supported by the best laboratory and field resources with a network of excellent international collaborations.
-Our research programme has four foci:
+Our research programme has six foci:

 - Explore ecological factors favouring interspecies transmission and the drivers of the emergence of pandemic influenza and other emerging viruses.

 - Conduct animal influenza (e.g. H5N1 and H7N9) and other emerging virus surveillance to understand virus evolution and zoonotic events.

 Integrate viral genetic information with viral functionality to identify critical molecular signatures to facilitate identification of field isolates.

 Efficient public health interventions for the control of influenza, MERS coronavirus and other emerging viruses:

 - Transmission control within communities.

 - Epidemiology and control of influenza viruses.